The magnetic fields of the dusty nuclei and molecular outflows of Arp 220: Results

 \section{Results}

 We measure different B-field configurations in the cores of Arp\,220 using magnetically aligned dust grains, emission-line polarization, and circular polarization.
+For dust polarization, the measured polarization angles were rotated by $90^{\circ}$ to show the plane-on-the-sky B-field orientation.
 In Figure~\ref{fig:fig0} we show a summary of our most important results obtained with ALMA and presented and discussed in detail below.
+Figure \ref{fig:fig2} shows the density distribution of polarization fractions (PF) and B-field orientation for the independent polarization measurements across Arp\,220.